sumup-oss/circuit-ui/MIGRATION.md

 Circuit UI v5 is a maintenance release, primarily removing deprecated components and props.

 > :warning: In order to make the migration from v4 to v5 easier, we recommend that you address the changes listed below _before_ upgrading the Circuit UI dependencies.
 Deprecation warnings can also help identify code that needs to be migrated.

+### Explicit browser support

+Starting in v5, Circuit UI is explicit about browser support.
+Refer to the browser support documentation for details.

+- The previously recommended [polyfill for the `Intl.NumberFormat` API](https://formatjs.io/docs/polyfills/intl-numberformat) isn't necessary anymore
+- The previously recommended [`object-fit` polyfill](https://github.com/constancecchen/object-fit-polyfill) (for the Carousel component) isn't necessary anymore

 ### New semantic color names